 The circumstance of this project is inseparable from its Latin American context and the author's own consciousness of the political and social implications of this place.
 As a result, this work was developed in the midst of the exchange between Spanish and English.

-Urban reality is that which we allow to inhabit the perception of the city.
-It is not uncommon for portions of this reality to not be physical, presenting themselves as intangible pieces of life and memory.
-In many cases this invisibility is the only method we utilize to allow unsettling conditions to live in our cities.
+Urban realities are that which we allow to inhabit the perception of the city.
+It is not uncommon for portions of these realities to not be physical, presenting themselves as intangible pieces of life and memory.
+In many cases this invisibility is the only method we have to allow unsettling conditions to live in our cities.

 How do we physically manifest intangible pieces of urban reality that we have deemed perceptually threatening?